 The voting faculty of the Alpha Circle of Omicron Delta Kappa represent all faculty members of ODK during official functions of the circle.
 This role arises from the unique structure of ODK which encourages interaction among students, faculty, staff, alumni, and the local community.

 Learning Spaces Advisory Committee advises the Provost on matters related to university learning spaces and their uses on campus.
-The committee meets monthly to confer and communicate about teaching and learning and how their programmatic needs impact and are affected by space issues.
+The Committee will meet monthly to confer and communicate about teaching and learning and how their programmatic needs impact and are affected by space issues.
 The committee will develop strategies about space management; discuss periodic upgrades to spaces and the development of new spaces; consider the interactions of technology and pedagogy and their impact on space needs; and coordinate the principles and policies by which space is managed and the space needs generated by the academic mission.

 Public Functions Committee is composed of the University Marshal, who chairs the committee, and eleven university faculty members, appointed by the Provost for five-year terms.
 It supervises appearances of the Faculty and students at Fall Convocation, Founders' Day, Law Commencement, Undergraduate Baccalaureate and Commencement, and other official occasions such as presidential inaugurations.